 We also plan on displaying the older, unused MOW tools and speeders for the general public to see.
 We have the Dodge Custom Automobile track inspection car from the MILW, and received donations of several Track Speeders, many of which are being housed in containers, out of sight from the general public.
 This new barn gives us a dedicated section to display the entire collection of motor cars, and many older MOW tools.

-The building has been designed to be a 3 track heated barn, but having only 2 tracks into the barn to allow for work space and off-track storage down the middle.
+The building has been designed to be wide enough for four tracks, but having only two tracks into the barn to allow for work space and off-track storage down the middle.
 The plan also includes an area for the future relocation of the Signal Department to an area three times larger than their current space for work on bungalows, cases, and gates in heated space as well.
-There will be an unheated lean-to style structure next to the shop to display 148’ of track displays, track tools, and speeders.

 You can make a donation to this project in various increments up to an amount of your choice by changing the quantity.
 The Illinois Railway Museum is a 501(c)(3) charitable organization, all donations are tax-deductible to the fullest extent allowed by law.